ZaynabLunat/my-website/README.md

 # My personal website—a place where I will share more about myself.

 ## This website is being built using React and Next.js frameworks to put into practice the skills I've learned over the past two weeks.
 The primary focus is to create a seamless user experience while highlighting my love for UX/UI design.
-It will also showcase my passion for UX/UI design, and showcase projects I will have completed, am working on, or have conceptualized through the Ideas page.
+It will also showcase my passion for UX/UI design, and showcase projects I will have completed, am working on, or have conceptualized.

 Figma Planning - https://www.figma.com/board/mjwjX6FVmo5ZegZSouusuk/MY-WEBSITE---PLAN?node-id=0-1&t=CYdMK4jxbafhNH9D-1